Margaret of Anjou: Childhood

 Her family included several prominent women who exercised power in politics, war, and administration as regents and queen-lieutenants.
-Her mother, Isabella of Lorraine, fought wars on behalf of her husband while he was imprisoned in 1431-32 and 1434-36 by the duke of Burgundy, Philip the Good, and ruled the Duchy of Lorraine in her own right.
-Her paternal grandmother, Yolande of Aragon, ruled the Duchy of Anjou as regent for her son while Margaret was a child.
-Yolande repelled English military presence and supported the disinherited Dauphin.
+Her mother, Isabella of Lorraine, fought wars on behalf of her husband while he was imprisoned in 1431–1432 and 1434–1436 by the duke of Burgundy, Philip the Good, and ruled the Duchy of Lorraine in her own right.
+Her paternal grandmother, Yolande of Aragon, ruled the Duchy of Anjou as regent for her son while Margaret was a child, repelling an English military presence and supporting the disinherited Charles VII of France (Dauphin).
 It has been suggested that this family example provided her with precedents for her later actions as regent for her son.
-Attitudes to women's exercise of power were different in Western Europe than in England, and England at the time was more opposed to women exercising authority.
+Attitudes to women's exercise of power were different in Western Europe than in England at the time, with England more opposed to women exercising authority.